-Finally the day has come to visit Shivagange hill, one of the popular weekend getaways from Bangalore.
-This famous pilgrimage is only 55 km from Bangalore and is known for its moderate to tough trekking trail and sacred temples.
-Along with our friends from Thilak’s office, we decided to visit this place on a fine Saturday morning.
+Finally, the day has come to visit Shivagange hill, one of the popular weekend getaways from Bangalore and one of the noted trekking destinations in Karnataka.
+For most of the folks from Bangalore, a quick search for ‘trekking places in Bangalore’ ends up in Shivaganga hills.
+This famous pilgrimage is only 55 km from Bangalore on the way to Tumkur and is known for its moderate to tough trekking trail and sacred temples.
+Along with our friends from Thilak’s office, we decided to visit Shivagange hills on a fine Saturday morning.

 At the entrance, there are two temples namely Gangadhareshwara temple and Honnadevi temple which can be reached by climbing only few steps.
 Both of these temples are cave temples and are very old.You can also find a big Ganesha statue on your left side while climbing these steps.